 |Reset plan||This option erases all objects, signs, layers, plan location and history within a plan.|

 |Contact support||Opens a webpage with Tech support contact information|

 When drawing on the canvas area, your mouse can perform a number of functions.
 It can select objects, pan across the workspace and zoom in and out (using a mouse wheel).
 RapidPath Online offers two options for alternating between these functions - canvas button, tool selection in the main menu.

 The Select tool is principally used to drag and drop objects onto the canvas area.
 It also has a special drag-select function, used when selecting multiple objects.
 Clicking (tap and hold on mobile devices) and dragging your mouse creates a selection window.
 The direction you drag the mouse creates a different colored window.

 If you drag to the right, the window is purple.
 This selects objects that are completely within the purple window.

 If you drag to the left, the window is green.
 This selects all objects touching the green window.

 |Drag left (green)||Object selection|

-The Toolbar, located in the top right corner of the workspace, contains a number of button available for quick access.
-Each button is described in Table 4.2
+The Toolbar, located in the top right corner of the workspace, contains a number of buttons available for quick access.
+Each button is described below.

 |Open the printing dialogue to print or export a plan.|